 Let me also segway into saying that having a video on the homepage of your website can be a very clever way of engaging a customer.
 It can grab their attention as soon as they land onto your website and if engaging enough, can leave them with an important question to answer – Is this product/service for me?
 Airbnb, 4 Rivers Smokehouse and charity: water use video on their websites effectively.

 Interested by the world of Video?
-Why not check out our Video Production service and have a chat with #TeamCariad about what we can do for your business?
-There are many different forms of video content from vlogs to ads to even promotional showreels about your business which you can show to prospective clients.
-You can call us on 01992 582 824 or email firstname.lastname@example.org and we’ll get back to you as soon as we can.
+Why not check out our Video Production services and have a chat with #TeamCariad about what we can do for your business?
+There are many different forms of video content from vlogs to explainer videos to even promotional showreels about your business which you can show to prospective clients.
+You can call us on 01992 582 824 or email email@example.com and we’ll get back to you as soon as we can.